THE PANDEMONIC

 At the Las Vagus International Round Table on Metabolic Health in February 2014, the prevalence of Scheissenhausen's Syndrome became notified as a world-wide pandemic.

 The panel debated for over a day on whether to stick with the term 'syndrome' or elevate its profile to 'disease' or 'dysfunction'.
-After breaking for dinner and the consumption of vast quantities of Grange Hermitage, the meeting reconvened the next day and resolved that in keeping with the modern nomenclature guidelines relating to symptoms, syndromes, dysfunctions and diseases, the name should indeed be officially gazetted with the World Poor Health Organisation as Scheissenhausen's Dysfunction.
+After breaking for the pre-dinner reception, during which the rush for the horses doovers and oysters sent a couple of waitresses flying arse over head, and followed by the obligatory fawning, grovelling, bending-over-backwards, shoulder-rubbing, back-scratching, sweet-talking, brown-nosing, big-noting, flirting, brothel-creeping and guzzling kegs of Moet and Grange Hermitage which went on till the early hours, the meeting reconvened, hung-over, the next morning and resolved that in keeping with the modern nomenclature guidelines relating to symptoms, syndromes, dysfunctions and diseases, the name should indeed be officially gazetted with the World Poor Health Organisation as Scheissenhausen's Dysfunction.

 The reason the colloquium decided on the term 'dysfunction' was because of the likelihood of the condition having being personally generated.